 - What is the minimum GRE score to be eligible for admission?

-- ***Graduate Record Exam scores are not required for Fall 2021 admission.***
+- ***Only Computer Science requires Graduate Record Exam scores for Fall 2022 admission.***

-There is no specific minimum GRE score required for admission for all COE graduate programs.
-However, some programs or concentrations have recommended score minimums so applicants should check in with the program directly for additional information.
+Generally, there is no specific minimum GRE score required for admission for all COE graduate programs.
+However, some programs or concentrations may have recommended score minimums so applicants should check in with the program directly for additional information.

 Finding a Research Advisor

 - Do I have to know my research advisor before applying, or do I have to contact a faculty member before applying?

 - In most cases, no, but you will be asked to generally identify your research interests and potential faculty mentors on your application.
 The best way to do this is to start by reviewing the program’s website and the list of faculty research areas.
 Try to identify a short list (3-5) of professors who appear to perform research in the area(s) you would like to study.
 Then, use the internet to search for academic publications written by these faculty members that you will then read.
 After reading the publication, write to them with a brief introduction and a thoughtful question or insight.
 By showing interest in their work and having further conversations, you can begin to clarify if you may wish to continue working together.

 - How will I find or be matched with a faculty member who will serve as my research advisor?

 - The process to match graduate students with a faculty advisor varies by program and degree objective.
 Be sure to consult with the Graduate Program Coordinator for further details.
 In some programs, students rotate between faculty labs in the first two quarters, and then make a final decision.
 In other programs, students are expected to find an advisor by proactively meeting with faculty in the department with whom you share research interests.
 Still, in other programs you may be matched with an “initial” advisor who may differ from the advisor you ultimately work with.
 It is important that you understand early on how the process works in your program.

 - How can I get to know more about my faculty advisor?